Azure/azure-quickstart-templates/application-workloads/sharepoint/sharepoint-adfs/README.md

   - `Subscription-RTM`: Uses a fresh Windows Server 2022 image, on which SharePoint Subscription RTM is downloaded and installed.
   - `2019`: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2019 bits already installed.
   - `2016`: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2016 bits already installed.
-- parameters `outboundAccessMethod` and `rdpTrafficRule`: See [this section](#remote-access-and-security) for detailed information.
-- parameter `frontEndServersCount` lets you add up to 4 additional SharePoint servers to the farm with the [MinRole Front-end](https://learn.microsoft.com/en-us/sharepoint/install/planning-for-a-minrole-server-deployment-in-sharepoint-server).
+- Variable `frontEndServersCount` lets you add up to 4 additional SharePoint servers to the farm with the [MinRole Front-end](https://learn.microsoft.com/en-us/sharepoint/install/planning-for-a-minrole-server-deployment-in-sharepoint-server).
-- parameter `enableHybridBenefitServerLicenses` allows you to enable Azure Hybrid Benefit to use your on-premises Windows Server licenses and reduce cost, if you are eligible.
+- Variable `enableHybridBenefitServerLicenses` allows you to enable Azure Hybrid Benefit to use your on-premises Windows Server licenses and reduce cost, if you are eligible.
 See [this page](https://docs.microsoft.com/azure/virtual-machines/windows/hybrid-use-benefit-licensing) for more information..
-- Parameters `adminPassword` and `otherAccountsPassword` require a [strong password](https://learn.microsoft.com/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-).

-### Output parameters
+## Outputs

-The template returns multiple variables to record the logins, passwords and the public IP address of virtual machines.
+The template returns multiple values to record the logins and the public IP address of virtual machines.

-## Remote access and security

-The options for the remote access and the security of the virtual machines is determined by the following parameters:

-- Parameter `outboundAccessMethod` specifies how the virtual machines connect to internet:
-    - `PublicIPAddress`: Using a Public IP resource, added to each virtual machine.
-The DNS name format of virtual machines is `"[resourceGroupName]-[vm_name].[region].cloudapp.azure.com"` and is recorded as an output.
-    - `AzureFirewallProxy`: Using Azure Firewall as an HTTP proxy IMPORTANT: You need to either enable Azure Bastion, or manually add a public IP address to a virtual machine, to be able to connect to it.
-- Parameter `rdpTrafficRule` specifies if a rule in the network security groups should allow the inbound RDP traffic:
-    - `No` (default): No rule is created, RDP traffic is blocked.
-    - `*` or "Internet": RDP traffic is allowed from everywhere.
-    - CIDR notation (e.g. `192.168.99.0/24` or `2001:1234::/64`) or an IP address (e.g. `192.168.99.0` or `2001:1234::`): RDP traffic is allowed from the IP address / pattern specified.
-- parameter `enableAzureBastion`:
-  - if `true`: Configure service [Azure Bastion](https://azure.microsoft.com/services/azure-bastion/) to allow a secure remote access to virtual machines.
-  - if `false` (default): Service [Azure Bastion](https://azure.microsoft.com/services/azure-bastion/) is not created.

 ## Cost of the resources deployed